Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Abstract

 \section{Abstract}

-We compute the stable cohomology groups of the mapping class groups of compact orientable surfaces with one boundary, with twisted coefficients given by the homology of the unit tangent bundle of the surface.
-This stable twisted cohomology is not free as a module over the stable cohomology algebra with constant coefficients.
-In fact, it is out of the scope of the traditional framework for twisted \emph{cohomological} stability, since these twisted coefficients define a \emph{covariant} functor over the classical category associated to mapping class groups to study homological stability, rather than a \emph{contravariant} one.
-For comparison, we also compute the stable cohomology group with coefficients in the first cohomology of the unit tangent bundle of the surface, which fits into the traditional framework.
+We compute the stable cohomology groups of the mapping class groups of compact orientable surfaces with one boundary, with twisted coefficients given by the rational homology of the unit tangent bundles of the surfaces.
+These coefficients define a \emph{covariant} functor over the classical category associated to mapping class groups, rather than a \emph{contravariant} one, and are thus out of the scope of the traditional framework to study twisted \emph{cohomological} stability.
+A remarkable property is that the computed stable twisted cohomology is not free as a module over the stable cohomology algebra with constant rational coefficients.
+For comparison, we also compute the stable cohomology group with coefficients in the first rational cohomology of the unit tangent bundle of the surface, which fits into the traditional framework.